-There are also other ways to participate in the campaign, for example by making cloth panels and contributing to a large tapestry exhibit being developed by the World Council of Churches for its Assembly in 2022.
+There are also other ways to participate in the campaign, for example by making cloth panels and contributing to a large tapestry exhibit being developed by the World Council of Churches.

 Read more about the tapestry from WCC webpage and get inspired by the video from Siuntio Parish in Finland.

 For other additional information, ways to participate in the campaign and for materials available in English, see the WCC’s Thursdays in Black webpages.